 As he came to see, however, this story neglects and cannot easily incorporate prospective intention or intention for the future (Davidson 1978).
 There are apparent cases of ‘pure intending’ in which no steps of any kind are taken.
 Suppose that I intend to write a book review but have yet to open the book.
 On the face of it, such pure intending cannot be reduced to intentional action.
 What is more, once we recognize the existence of pure intending, ‘there is no reason not to allow that intention of exactly the same kind is also present when the intended action eventuates’ (Davidson 1978, p.
 89).
 If what I am doing intentionally takes time, as almost everything does, there will be early phases in which I stand to the completion of the deed just as I stand to future actions I intend to perform but have yet to begin.

 Virtually all work since Davidson's conversion has followed him in acknowledging the state of prospective intention as irreducible to action, and has been led to seek unity in the forms of intention by explaining the others—intentional action and intention-with-which—in terms of intending as a mental state.
 Recently, however, philosophers inspired by Anscombe's Intention have offered resistance to this move.
 Anscombe denies that there is a sharp distinction between ‘I am doing A’ and ‘I am going to do A’ offered as answers to the question ‘Why are you doing B?’
-(Anscombe 1963, p.
-40).
+(Anscombe 1963, pp. 39–40).
 Nor does she regard intention for the future as needing further explanation once intentional action and intention-with-which have been understood (Anscombe 1963, pp. 90–4).
-On the face of it, Anscombe purports to solve the problem of unity without acknowledging intention as a mental state.
+Thus, Anscombe purports to solve the problem of unity without acknowledging intention as a mental state.

 The simplest version of this approach would emphasize the ‘openness’ of the progressive, that ‘He is doing A’ does not imply that he will succeed in doing A, or that he has or will get very far with it.
 (That I am crossing the road is consistent with being hit by a car the moment I step off the curb.)
 It then identifies the fact that S intends to do A with the fact that S is doing A intentionally, though perhaps he has barely begun.
-(For this account, see Wilson 1989, pp. 222–30.)
 If I intend to visit the zoo next Thursday, I am already on the way to doing so.
-Here it is striking that we sometimes employ the present progressive in anticipation: ‘Kieran is visiting the zoo next Thursday’ sounds perfectly fine when said today, before I have taken any overt steps (see Thompson 2008, pp. 140–1; Moran and Stone 2009, pp. 145–6).
+Here it is striking that we sometimes employ the present progressive in anticipation: ‘Kieran is visiting the zoo next Thursday’ sounds perfectly fine when said today, before I have taken any overt steps (see Falvey 2000 pp. 25–6; Thompson 2008, pp. 140–1; Moran and Stone 2009, pp. 145–6).

 Along with this unity, and the hint supplied by the use of the progressive in anticipation, there are two main arguments for the theory of intending as being embarked on intentional action.
 First, it readily explains why intending is always intending to do something.
 (For this argument, see Thompson 2008, pp. 120–3, 127–8, 130–1, drawing on Baier 1970; Moran and Stone 2009, pp. 143, 147.)
 Although we sometimes report intention as a propositional attitude—‘I intend that p’—such reports can always be recast as ‘intending to…’ as when I intend to bring about that p.
 By contrast, it is difficult to rephrase such mundane expressions as ‘I intend to walk home’ in propositional terms.
 ‘I intend that I am (will be) walking home’ suggests indifference to getting there.
 ‘I intend that I (will) have walked home’ suggests indifference to my present agency.
 ‘I intend that I walk home’ can only be read as an intention with a habitual object, describing a general practice of getting home on foot; it is not directed at a particular action.
 If intending is being on the way to intentional action, it is no surprise that its proper object—what one is on the way to doing—is not a mere proposition or state of affairs, but something one can do.